pmadruga/ml_project/report/report.md

 While stress (and its causes and effects) is a known research topic, it's also more accessible due to the widespread usage of wearables that allow the collection of HRV data.
 The combination of the possibility of stress analysis from HRV and easy access to data, makes this the main focus of the present report, determining whether machine learning techniques can help minimalizing generalization errors.

-This report is structured into three main parts: data analysis, supervised learning and unsupervised.
+This report is structured into three main parts: data analysis, supervised and unsupervised learning.
 All three parts revolve around predicting and/or clustering HRV values.

 \pagebreak